-The agency examined 27 of the 35 wolves killed by hunters using dogs this past season.
-The DNR couldn't find any evidence of fights or law violations but the evaluation was inconclusive; the carcasses had already been skinned when the agency examined them.
+The DNR examined 27 of the 35 wolves killed by hunters using dogs this past season and didn't find any evidence of fights or other illegal practices.
+The evaluation was inconclusive, however; the carcasses had already been skinned when the agency examined them.

 The researchers also complained that the DNR included data from novice trackers in its 2013-14 monitoring report and barred the public from a May meeting in which data was aggregated and interpreted.
 The moves make it difficult to compare population estimates from year to year, they said.

 The latest DNR estimates put Wisconsin's wolf population at somewhere between 660 to 689 animals, down from 809 to 824 animals in 2012-2013.
 The agency's board has set the kill limit at 150 wolves for the upcoming season, down from 251 last year.

 The group recommended an independent scientific review of the DNR's data.
 They urged Fish and Wildlife officials to consider placing the wolf back on the endangered species list before the wolf season opens in mid-October to allow time for the review and demand the DNR use a standardized format for its population estimates.

 The researchers were led by Adrian Treves, a UW-Madison environmental studies associate professor who studies the interactions between humans and carnivores.